Chapter 9 : Alone with Granger

-He noticed her face fall into a look of skepticism and she moved back from him as if any trust that he had just built with her had abruptly got up and left.
+He noticed her face fall into a look of skepticism and she moved back from him as if any trust that he had just built with her had abruptly vanished.

 Draco sighed his disappointment at the unnecessary space she had put between them.

-"Why are you being so friendly to me all of the sudden?"
+"Why are you suddenly being so friendly to me?"

 He didn't want to tell the truth, but he didn't want to lie to her either.
-"Alright."
-He paused.
-"I called you that just before I came back here."
-He said with a guilty look.
+"Alright," he paused.
+"I called you that just before I came back here," he confessed with a guilty look.
 "But I haven't said it to your face in months.
-That has to count for something, doesn't it?"
-He said with the cutest rounded puppy-dog eyes that seemed to be begging for forgiveness.
+That has to count for something, doesn't it?" he questioned with the cutest rounded puppy-dog eyes that seemed to be begging for forgiveness.